Full Professor, ENIT (National School of Engineering in Tarbes)

 From Sept 2019, he is full professor at the Ecole Nationale des Ingénieurs de Tarbes (ENIT, a school of engineering of the Toulouse INP) with research

 affiliation at the Laboratoire Génie de Production (LGP).

 His research fields deal with the design and development, modeling, signal estimation and control

-techniques for smart materials based systems, in particuar (but not exlusively) piezoelectric systems, with applications in various domains such as:
+techniques for mechatronic systems, in particular based on smart materials, mainly (but not exlusively) piezoelectric systems.
+Applications are in various domains such as:

 cobotics and robotics, microrobotics, autonomous systems and harvesting energy in these, bio-inspired systems...

 Micky Rakotondrabe was the UFC-best phd thesis finalist (2006); obtained the IEEE ICARCV-2006 best paper award finalist, the IEEE CASE-2011 best application paper award finalist, the Romanian-Scientific-Activity-Award (shared with a Romanian colleague) in november 2011, the MARSS 2019 best paper award finalist.
 He holds the French Excellence-Activities-Award (PES/PEDR) since October 2011.
 Micky Rakotondrabe participated to the control of the French-team mobile microrobot that holds the IEEE-NIST Mobile Microrobot International Challenge Awards several times (1st prize on speed in 2010, in 2011 and in 2012).
 In july 2011, Micky Rakotondrabe obtained a CNRS-delegation award for one year (2011-2012).
 In 2013, the paper 'Complete open loop control of hysteretic, creeped and oscillating piezoelectric cantilever', was among the 5 most cited papers of the IEEE Transactions on Automation Science and Engineering of the year.